5jt/primes/part1.md

 q)\ts:100 es[sieve2;X]
 3597 18875088
 ```
-A solid win for Amend over `and`?
+A solid win for Amend At over `and`?
 Not quite: `sieve1` runs faster for smaller values of `X`, and only falls behind with `X` at a million or more.
 But `sieve2` works better for the Project Euler challenge.

 ```q